unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

    class MyFactory(BatchedFactory):
       """Factory object implementing a linear extrapolation taking into account that the expectation value must be within a given interval.
-If the zero-noise extrapolation falls outside the interval, its value is clipped.
+If the zero-noise limit falls outside the interval, its value is clipped.
       """